ivanmoskalev/dear-levenshtein/README.md

 # XnLevenshtein
 > this library is part of [xn](https://github.com/ivanmoskalev/xn) suite

-Levenshtein edit distance implementation for `Sequence`.
+Generic Levenshtein edit distance implementation for `Collection` with O(n × m) time and O(m) complexity.

 ## Installation